Our Mt. Shasta Forest pond, southeast of McCloud, 2012

 June (click on images to enlarge)

-The pond was back to life when we arrived in early June.
+The pond was back to life when I arrived with a friend in early June.
 The bright green floating masses are duck weed that we brought up from our Sebastopol pond to help form shade for this pond.

 This is the first year we've had Bog Bean or Marsh Marigold or Wide Leaf Water Plantain in the pond. - They all have lovely flowers!